TEAMAI4SG/Lab7-Intro-Git-GitHub/README.md

 ```

-2. Make changes in the New Branch:
+b.
+Make changes in the New Branch:

    - Modify the ‘README.md’ file and commit the changes:
       1) The following appends the text “This is a new feature.” to the ‘README.md’         file, stages the changes, and commits them with the message “Add new                features”.

 ```Python